pejman-hkh/4php/README.md

 3. Not support PHP OOP yet
 4. Not support switch statement
 5. Not support php casting
+6. Not support do while
+7. Not support constant
+8. Not support global
+9. Not support include

 # About
 This simple php interpreter written in c++11 and can be used as template engine in c++ too.